How Two-Layer Neural Networks Learn, One (Giant) Step at a Time: Numerical investigation

 \paragraph{Investigating the generalization performance} First, we investigate the generalization behavior in the upper panel of Fig.~\ref{fig:multiple_steps}.
 We modify slightly the training procedure in Alg.~\ref{alg:gd_training} to perform the numerical experiments: at every gradient step on the first layer weights we train the second layer sequentially with ridge regression.
 The analysis of the test error behavior in the upper panel of Fig.~\ref{fig:multiple_steps} sheds light on the consequences of Thm.~\ref{thm:staircase} on the generalization performance of two-layer networks.
 Indeed, we observe a clear benefit in performing multiple gradient steps if the teacher function has a direction linearly connected to the rank-one spike in the gradient identified by $C_1(f^\star)$ (right panel), while if such linearly connected direction does not exist (left panel) the generalization performance does not improve relevantly over time, and the network is stuck on the ``linear subspace learning'' (see the upper right plot of Fig.~\ref{fig:fig_2}).
 These results are in perfect agreement with Thm.~\ref{thm:staircase}.

 \paragraph{Investigating representation learning efficiency:}In this paragraph we further analyze the claims of Thm.~\ref{thm:staircase} in the context of feature learning.
 The experiments done in the lower panel of Fig.~\ref{fig:multiple_steps} are closely related to the ones of Fig.~\ref{fig:d2_d3_regimes}.
 However, contrary to the previous setting, we study the cosine similarity of the \textit{projected gradient} $G^p = G \Pi^\star$ in the teacher subspace.
 This quantity differs from the cosine similarity of the full gradient, plotted in Fig.~\ref{fig:d2_d3_regimes}, as we lose completely the information about the share of the gradient lying in the subspace orthogonal to the teacher one.
 This divergence in the choices is due to the different illustrative goals of the figures: while in Fig.~\ref{fig:multiple_steps} we highlight the change in orientation of the gradient inside the teacher subspace after a few steps, hence not caring about the relative magnitude, in Fig.~\ref{fig:d2_d3_regimes} we contrast the magnitude of the true gradient with the one of a random object (blue circles) in order to claim the presence (or lack) of feature learning after a single step.
 The results in the lower panel of Fig.~\ref{fig:multiple_steps} are obtained iterating $2$ steps of the training procedure in Alg.~\ref{alg:gd_training}: in accordance with Thm.~\ref{thm:staircase} we observe delocalization of the projected gradient only if there are linearly connected directions that can be exploited to escape the spike given by the first Hermite coefficient $C_1 (f^\star)$ (right panel).
 Moreover, we are able to theoretically predict the orientation of the gradient at the second step as well (see Appendix.~\ref{sec:appendix:gd_proofs}).
 On the contrary, when such linearly connected directions do not exist, the gradient is stuck on the spike $C_1(f^\star)$ (Left panel).
 We elaborate on this last observation by checking that the lack of specialization persists iterating for more than two GD steps.
 We present the results in Fig.~\ref{fig:multiple_steps_non_staircase}: the gradient is stuck in the single index regime even as the training proceeds, again in agreement with Thm.~\ref{thm:staircase}.
+Moreover, we illustrate by changing the teacher functions, that the theoretical prediction of Thm.~\ref{thm:one_step_learning} on the gradient orientation, are valid beyond the symmetric teachers.